-6.11 The results of the strategic site tests make it clear that the significant site specific S106 contributions will render the imposition of additional CIL Charges economically unviable and it is therefore recommended that the following 10 sites are treated as zero rated CIL Charging Zones:-
+6.16 The results of the strategic site tests make it clear that the significant site specific S106 contributions will render the imposition of additional CIL Charges economically unviable and it is therefore recommended that the following 8 sites are treated as zero rated CIL Charging Zones:-

 - 1. Peaks Hill Farm, Worksop

-- 2. Trinity Farm, Retford
+- 2. Ordsall South, Retford

-- 3. Canal Road, Worksop
+- 3. Trinity Farm, Retford

 - 4. Former Manton Primary School, Worksop

-- 5. Sandhills, Retford
+- 5. Fairygrove, Retford

-- 6. Land at Ashvale Road, Tuxford

-- 7. Land at Ollerton Road, Tuxford

-- 8. Bassetlaw Garden Village
+- 6. Bassetlaw Garden Village

-- 9. Cottam Priority Regeneration Area

-6.12 It is recommended that a single zone approach is taken to setting commercial CIL rates.
+6.17 It is recommended that a single zone approach is taken to setting commercial CIL rates.
 The viability assessment results indicate that all non-retail commercial uses should be zero rated.

-6.13 It is recommended, based on the existing evidence, that general A1-A5 retail use be excluded from the CIL charging schedule going forwards and that only Class A1 food supermarket retail should be charged CIL with all other non-residential categories being zero rated.
+6.18 It is recommended, based on the existing evidence, that only Food Ssupermarket retail could be charged CIL with all other non-residential categories being zero rated.